-If an employee requests reasonable accommodation(s) through the DRC, a member of the Employment Services staff will contact you to discuss the request.
+If an employee requests reasonable accommodation(s) through the DRC, a member of the Workplace Access staff will contact you to discuss the request.
 The Workplace Access staff member may request a copy of the employee’s job description and ask you questions about the employee’s duties and responsibilities, including the frequency with which particular tasks are performed.
 The DRC greatly appreciates your prompt response and partnership throughout this process.

 - Assistive Technology

 - Interpreting or Communication Access Real-Time Reporting (CART)

 - Flexible Work Arrangements

 - Service or Assistance Animals

 The following statements could be requests for accommodation.
 If it is part of your department’s typical practice to approve certain types of requests (e.g., to work remotely, receive additional leave, or receive light duty), you may approve these types of requests without referring an employee to the DRC.
 Before denying such a request, the employee should be referred to the DRC for consultation.